 Applying to LVC

 We offer Rolling Admission so you can apply when the time is right for you.
 It's best if you apply by March 1 for fall admission and December 1 for spring admission.
 Some scholarships go to applicants who complete their materials earlier, so don't miss out.
-We also offer an Early Decision option so that you can get a decision and have more time to focus on your senior year.

 Please visit the links for athletic training, early childhood and early childhood/special education, music, physical therapy, and speech-language pathology to view specific requirements for these competitive majors.